alien4cloud/alien4cloud.github.io/documentation/1.3.0/user_guide/topology_editor_recovery.md

 {%warning%}
 <h5>No rollback possible</h5>
-Beware that these actions will automatically save the topology after being executed, then there is no way back we undo/mechanism.
+Beware that these actions will automatically save the topology after being executed, then there is no way back with undo/redo mechanism.
 {%endwarning%}